Quaich: History

 Traditionally quaichs are made of wood, an artform known as "treen".
 Some early quaichs are stave-built like barrels and some have alternating light and dark staves.
 The staves are held together by bands of willow or silver.
 They generally have two, and more rarely three or four, short, projecting handles.
-Other wooden quaiches were lathe-turned out of a single piece of wood and there was another group which were turned then carved outside in basket-weave pattern.
+Other wooden quaichs were lathe-turned out of a single piece of wood and there was another group which were turned then carved outside in basket-weave pattern.
 In addition to wood, they are made of stone, brass, pewter, horn, and silver.
 The latter were often engraved with lines and bands in imitation of the staves and hoops of the wooden quaichs.